 Clearly the best youth baseball glove around, the Power Close feature allows younger players an easier ability to close the glove and catch their ball.

-The V-Flex Notch is created to assist in easy closure for the young player.
-All around a great choice for the child learning how to play.
+The V-Flex Notch is created to assist with easy closure for the young player.
+All around a great choice for a child learning how to play.